SimoneTestino/SimoneTestino/content/ColivingLiguria/Houses/Ville Chiappella/Ville Chiappella.md

 - **[[Terreni oltre Torrente]]**: Steep, wooded plots with potential for firewood and collaboration with neighboring activities.
 - **[[Terreni alla Fonte]]**: Steep, wooded plots at the source of a stream, presenting logistical challenges but interesting strategic potential.

 Our plan for acquiring and launching this property involves several key steps.
-The projected timeline is detailed in the [[Calendar Ville Chiappella]].
+The projected timeline is detailed in the [[Calendar]].

 ### Volunteering & Community